Sothatsit/CamoWorms/README.md

 <img src="example-results/Text/camoworms.gif" width="400"> !

 CamoWorms is a project that evolves camouflage worms to replicate images.
-This aims to highlight the major trends in images, and the algorithms are specifically tuned for reducing visual noise in Optical Coherence Tomography (OCT) images.
+This aims to highlight the major trends in images.
+The available algorithms are specifically tuned for reducing visual noise in Optical Coherence Tomography (OCT) images.

 This project was created as part of a group project for the CITS4404 unit at UWA in semester 1 of 2022.
 The original project brief for the project can be found in [`./docs/practical-project.pdf`](./docs/practical-project.pdf).